ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ### Writing Your Own Functors

+One reason to write a functor is to provide a data structure that is parametrised.
+This is the same as `Set` and `Map` on other data structures.
+In this section, we take heaps as an example.

 There are many kinds of [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) data structures.
-Example include binary heaps, leftist heaps, binomial heaps, or Fibonacci heaps.
+Examples include binary heaps, leftist heaps, binomial heaps, or Fibonacci heaps.

 The kind of data structures and algorithms used to implement a heap is not discussed in this document.